ACADEMIC SERVICE

 ABOUT

-My research exists at the intersection of aural diversity, neurodivergence, music composition, documentary film, poetic inquiry, phenomenology, aesthetic mysticism, philosophy of consciousness and Jungian arts.
+My PhD exists at the intersection of aural diversity, neurodivergence, music, film, poetic inquiry and embodied phenomenology.

-Central to my approach is transdisciplinary arts-based practice research as a tool for narrative inquiry and voice amplification within unheard communities.
-My work foregrounds subversive, experimental, and transformative artistic methodologies, where blending multiple paradigms and epistemologies becomes an artistic act in itself- an act of creative transdisciplinarity that challenges dominant knowledge-production epistemologies.
+Central to my approach is transdisciplinary arts-practice research as a tool for narrative inquiry.
+My work foregrounds subversive, experimental, and transformative artistic methodologies, where blending multiple paradigms becomes an artistic act in itself that challenges dominant knowledge-production epistemologies.

-My PhD explores neurodivergent auditory realities and how these experiences are translated into artistic artefacts.
+My PhD explores neurodivergent musicians' auditory realities and how these experiences are translated into artefacts using their instruments.
 I approach sonic consciousness as a fluid, processual experience that shifts and unfolds.
-My research challenges linear methodologies and embraces the relational aesthetics of lived experience, using sound and the arts to foster new ways of knowing and being in the world.
+My research challenges linear methodologies, embracing the relational aesthetics of lived experience to foster new ways of knowing and being in the world.
 Sound, as a processual material, becomes a way of interacting with both the known and the unknown, allowing us to express and explore the affective dimensions of human existence.

-Sound is not a fixed entity but an ongoing agent, shaped by perception, memory, and embodied experience; an artistic language that communicates the ineffable, the sublime, and the Divine, creating spaces of metaphysical resonance and creative consciousness.
-Through transdisciplinary arts-practice research, I explore how embodied, affective, and subjective experiences of sound challenge dominant auditory and acoustic paradigms.
-Sound becomes an aesthetic vehicle for expressing creative consciousness, not communicated through rationality but through the sensory and emotional.
-Multimodal artistic practice allows the translation of multisensory experience, transcending the limits of verbal communication and offering alternative, non-verbal ways of expressing and understanding aural diversity.
+Sound is not a fixed entity but an ongoing agent, shaped by perception, memory, and embodied experience, that communicates the ineffable and the divine, creating spaces of metaphysical resonance and creative consciousness not communicated through rationality but through the sensory and emotional.
+Multimodal art practice allows the translation of multisensory experience, transcending the limits of verbal communication and offering alternative, non-verbal ways of expressing and understanding aural diversity.

-My academic journey is interdisciplinary and intermodal, spanning music composition, TV journalism/broadcasting, radio, social sciences, documentary film, education, psychotherapeutic counselling, and the arts.
+My academic journey is interdisciplinary and intermodal, spanning music, broadcasting, radio, documentary film, education, psychotherapeutic counselling, and the arts.
 Informed by my positionality as a neurodivergent, care-experienced, mixed-ethnicity artist, my research is shaped by exploratory artistic methods that transcend conventional paradigms.

 Research area interests: